 Indian cities are awash with numerologists, astrologers, Vastu experts, Feng shui experts, gemologists, and maybe some others that this writer is not abreast of.
 The contribution of these people to the economy, they would have you believe, is immense.
 For example, just the Jumaani family has consulted the producers of Bollywood, cricketers like Anil Kumble and businessmen like the Ambanis.
 These beliefs are widespread across urban India and more so than rural India which can be evidenced by one special thing to note.
 All these supposed experts, who charge a fortune to bring you a fortune, often work on Roman calendars and English names which are prevalent in the cities, whereas in villages it is still tradition to follow the Indic calendars and the syllabic Indian names.
 Anecdotal evidence such as these proves how rampant such beliefs are within urban and educated India.

 However, while the above superstitions are harmless, some are downright harmful.
-One of them concerns the ordinary bodily function of menstruation.
-A study conducted this decade mostly among the urbanites of Delhi, Mumbai, Chennai, Kolkata, Bangalore, and Hyderabad, found some startling figures.
+One of them concerns the ordinary bodily function of menstruation. conducted this decade mostly among the urbanites of Delhi, Mumbai, Chennai, Kolkata, Bangalore, and Hyderabad, found some startling figures.
 A majority of women wrap sanitary napkins in newspapers or brown paper when buying, avoid wearing white, prefer to stay at home, wash hair on the 4th day, don’t touch the pickle jar, and don’t water plants during their periods.
 There are multiple other superstitions related to this which do not constitute a majority but are substantially widespread.

 Above are but just a couple of examples on superstitions and rituals to show how widespread some beliefs are in the city; some of them newfangled, while many of them carried on from lore.